Advanced Oxidation Process for Swimming Pools

 Mechanisms of Action

-UV sanitization uses ultraviolet light to kill microorganisms, while AOP uses chemical reactions involving hydroxyl radicals to break down a wider range of contaminants.
-This makes AOP a more thorough sanitation method.
+UV sanitization uses ultraviolet light to kill microorganisms.
+In contrast, AOP uses chemical reactions involving hydroxyl radicals to break down a broader range of contaminants, providing a more thorough sanitation method.

 Efficiency and Reliability